motif-project/motif-app-examples/README.md

 uint256 expiry = block.timestamp + 1 days;
 ```

- Calculate the digest hash of the app registration by calling the `calculateAppRegistrationDigestHash` function from the BitDSMRegistry contract.
+ Calculate the digest hash of the app registration by calling the `calculateAppRegistrationDigestHash` function from the `AppRegistry` contract.
 Sign the digest hash and the broadcast the transaction.

 ```solidity vm.startBroadcast(deployerPrivateKey);